Firefighters in east Canada battle 'unprecedented' blazes

 Prime Minister Justin Trudeau called the wildfires "heartbreaking," and vowed unlimited support.

 As of Wednesday, 14 wildfires were burning in Nova Scotia, including three out of control.
-They've so far destroyed or damaged more than 200 structures, but no injuries have been reported.
+They've so far destroyed or damaged more than 200 homes and other structures including a wooden bridge, but no injuries have been reported.

 One couple described to public broadcaster CBC having lost both their home and their childcare business.
 "That's my life," a tearful Terri Kottwitz said.

-Others said they saw trees on fire in their backyard as they fled.
+Others said they saw trees on fire in their backyard as they fled with just a moment's notice.

+Evacuee Janis Churchill-Moher told CBC that she didn't know if her home in the picturesque rural south of the province was still standing.

+"Our neighbors have working farms and they just had to pack up their kids, pack up as many animals as fast as they could and run," she said.

 Smoke from the wildfires blew down the Atlantic coast, prompting air quality alerts for the US state of New Jersey and parts of Pennsylvania, including the Philadelphia area.

-David Meldrum of the Halifax Regional Fire and Emergency, pointing to record temperatures forecast this week, warned of "a prolonged operation" to bring under control a large fire northwest of the city that has displaced more than 16,000 residents.
+David Meldrum of the Halifax Regional Fire and Emergency, pointing to record-high temperatures forecast this week, warned of "a prolonged operation" to bring under control a large fire northwest of the port city that has displaced more than 16,000 residents.

-"People are understandably tired, frustrated and frightened," said Halifax Mayor Mike Savage.
+"People are understandably tired, frustrated and frightened," said Halifax Mayor Mike Savage, adding that "some have no home to return to."

-Houston announced late Tuesday a ban on all activities in Nova Scotia forests, including hiking, camping, fishing, hunting, the use of off-road vehicles and logging.
+Houston announced a ban on all activities in Nova Scotia forests, including hiking, camping, fishing, hunting, the use of off-road vehicles and logging.

 "For God's sake, stop burning.
 Stop flicking cigarette butts out of the car window.
 Just stop it.
-Our resources are stretched incredibly thin right now fighting existing fires," he pleaded.
+Our resources are stretched incredibly thin right now fighting existing fires," he pleaded after several illegal burns were reported by conservation officers.

+Government data shows a decline in the number of wildfires in Canada since the 1980s, likely due to improved fire prevention.

+But the past decade also saw more disastrous wildfires scorching a lot more land and displacing many more people -- problems set to worsen with climate change.

 © 2023 AFP